Jensaboi/watchee/README.md

 ### todos

-- fetch all countries and use it in mediaWatchProviders filter.
+- fetch all countries and use it in mediaWatchProviders filter. [✅]

+- Add Language/country picker for fetch calls (Maybe try like 2 languages swe/eng).

+- Add functionality to buttons(add to watchlist, add vote) on details page

 - Fix search and results dropdown search filter